WrathofBhuvan11/EDGE-Based-CGRA/README.md

 - Implementing advanced interconnect topologies to optimize data transfer.
 - Developing a compiler or mapping tool to automate the scheduling of computations and data routing.
 - Integrating with frameworks for enhanced modeling and evaluation capabilities.
+- Want to develop it into Robotics edge Chip for real-time inference